nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

    * Fast Pair not discoverable advertising (with the hide UI indication).

    .. note::
-       The advertising is disabled while the Fast Pair Provider is connected to a Bluetooth Central.
+       The Bluetooth advertising is active only until the Fast Pair Provider connects to a Bluetooth Central.
+       After the connection, you can still switch the advertising modes, but the switch will come into effect only after disconnection.
-       The discoverable advertising is automatically switched to the not discoverable advertising with the show UI indication mode after a 10-minute timeout.
+       The discoverable advertising is automatically switched to the not discoverable advertising with the show UI indication mode in the following cases:

+       * After 10 minutes of active advertising.
+       * After a Bluetooth Central successfully pairs.

 Button 2:
    Increases audio volume of the connected Bluetooth Central.